Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 In general, the sacrament, then known as extreme unction (final anointing), was reserved for someone on his or her death bed.
 Since the Second Vatican Council (1962-1965), that's no longer the case.

-Now known as the Anointing of the Sick or Sacrament of the Sick, it's commonly administered to anyone who has reached "the age of reason" (around seven years old) who is seriously ill.
-And it's also available for anyone who is elderly.
+Now known as the Anointing of the Sick or Sacrament of the Sick, it’s commonly administered to anyone who has reached “the age of reason” (around seven years old) who’s seriously ill.
+And it’s also available for anyone who’s elderly.
 In either case, the recipient does not have to be near death.

-It's important to explain this to your mother or father.
-"Calling the priest" does not mean he or she is dying.
-It does not mean your dad is in worse shape than he realizes or that you're keeping some information about your mom's medical condition from her.
+It’s important to explain this to your care-receiver.
+“Calling the priest” does not mean he or she is dying.
+It does not mean your dad is in worse shape than he realizes or that you’re keeping some information about your mom’s medical condition from her.

 It's also important to know the Anointing of the Sick isn't a "magical" sacrament designed to cure illness.
 Yes, sometimes a person does get well.
 But the purpose of the sacrament is to give the person grace and to forgive his or her sins.

-In administering the sacrament, the priest will anoint your parent's forehead and hands with blessed oil (usually olive oil) and say some prayers.
+In administering the sacrament, the priest will anoint your loved one’s forehead and hands with blessed oil and say some prayers.
 You, and others, are welcome to be present.

-Also: It could be that sometime during the year your parent's parish has a communal celebration at the church, perhaps at a Sunday Mass.
+It could be that sometime during the year your care-receiver’s parish has a communal celebration at the church, perhaps at a Sunday Mass.

 A person can receive this sacrament more than once.
-If you aren't sure if it would be appropriate for your parent to be anointed, ask your local priest.
+If you aren’t sure if it would be appropriate for your loved one to be anointed, ask your local priest.

 Home | Spirituality | Topics | Presentations | Sites and Resources | Contact Us | Donate